-One species of purposely introduced lady bird beetles was collected, as well as three species of non-indigenous flies.

-No new invasive species were observed that could impact native arthropod species.
+Three species of purposely introduced lady bird beetles were collected, as well as four species of non-indigenous flies.
+These species have been reported previously from the HO site could impact native arthropod species.
 The species of indigenous arthropods detected have been observed at the site during other surveys.
 Diversity was lower than observed in previous sampling sessions, likely due to the time of year sampling was conducted.